Magee, Jackson lead No. 22 Wofford past ETSU 81-72

 ETSU: The Buccaneers forced 17 turnovers with their quickness, but simply didn’t have the bodies to defend Jackson in the low post and failed to reach the tournament finals for the first time in four years.
 However, ETSU returns every key player and should be a contender next season.

-Wofford: The Terriers have won 19 straight games but will have a tough matchup in the finals.
-Even if they lose, it’s hard to imagine them not making the NCAA Tournament given their record and ranking.
+Wofford: The Terriers have won 19 straight games, but Furman should provide a strong test in the finals.
+Even if the Terriers lose, it’s hard to imagine them not making the NCAA Tournament given their record and ranking.
 They have the balance to make a run in the NCAAs.

 UP NEXT